Table of Contents

 For some small business owners, securing capital is crucial.
-However, getting a bank loan can be challenging for startups or ventures not yet showing much revenue.
+However, getting a bank loan can be challenging for startups or ventures that have not yet shown much revenue.

-Peer-to-peer (P2P) lending is an option for those who want to look beyond traditional banks or credit unions.
-Keep reading to learn more on what peer-to-peer lending is, how it works, how to qualify for a peer-to-peer loan, and more.
+Peer-to-peer (P2P) lending is an option for those looking beyond traditional banks or credit unions.
+Keep reading to learn more about what P2P lending is, how it works, how to qualify for a loan, and more.

 With P2P lending, a business receives a loan directly from an investor or a group of investors.
 It eliminates the bank as a middleman, making it easier for borrowers and lenders to connect via online platforms.

-For many borrowers, this is a viable form of financing as it offers faster approval and financing at desirable interest rates, even for borrowers with less than perfect credit.
+For many borrowers, this is a viable financing option, as it may offer faster approval and more competitive interest rates, even for borrowers with less-than-perfect credit.
 For investors, it can be an opportunity to support businesses they believe in.

-As with any form of financing, there are pluses and minuses to consider for this form of loan crowdfunding.
+As with any form of financing, there are benefits and drawbacks to consider for loan crowdfunding with P2P lending.

 Recommended: Learning About Microloans